Stanford-BioE80/Stanford-BioE80.github.io/_docs/w3ps.md

 8. Render the SYG portion of the protein as ‘sticks’.
 You should now be able to see the (cyclized) ring of the GFP chromophore.
 Take a second screenshot of the protein with chromophore highlighted.

 **Q.1.c.**  Go back to the Protein Data Bank website and find a `.pdb` file for another fluorescent protein.
 Use PyMol to visualize this second protein.
 Provide a screenshot and tell us what color and wavelength the protein fluoresces.

+*Extra and fun activity-2*
+Would you [like](http://pdb101.rcsb.org/learn/paper-models/green-fluorescent-protein-gfp) to build your own 3D GFP paper model?
+Go to the following link and use the instruction and the template to build your own model.
+If you did make the model please share a photo with us.

+Additional Resources (Fluorescent Proteins):
+Fluorescent Proteins and the Story Behind GFP (by Roger Tsien ibiology) [link](https://www.ibiology.org/talks/fluorescent-proteins/)
+Introduction to Fluorescent Proteins [link](https://www.microscopyu.com/techniques/fluorescence/introduction-to-fluorescent-proteins)
+Interactive graph describing Fluorescent protein properties [link](http://www.fpvis.org/FP.html)

+(QX) Foldscope (30 pts)